CDCgov/trusted-intermediary/CONTRIBUTING.md

 git author information to be a forgery of yours and making commits that look like they came from you.
 Commit signing relies on PKI which is incredibly hard to break.

+There are many permutations on the steps below if you want a more complex set-up.
+For example, sub keys, different capabilities, and different key types.
+This guide does not go into those intricacies.

 ### Prerequsites

 You need to install GPG.
 If you are on a Mac, you can do this easily with [Brew](https://brew.sh).